“How do I find out what it's like to have a career in ...?”

 As more and more students come to you with questions like these, you know the word has gotten around: you're a valuable resource for students seeking internships.
 A call here, an email there, and your students benefit from the power of networking.

 We'd like to remind you to keep us in the loop.
 Please call us to let us know about the contacts you're making for your students.
 And do refer both your contacts and your students to us for follow-up.

 - Every lead you share with us helps UMass Boston build its database of opportunities.
 By helping us help other students, you can widen your impact.

-- Maintaining all employment contact and organizational information in our centralized Career Services Online database avoids redundancy and makes it easier to keep internship information up-to-date and accurate.
+- Maintaining all employment contact and organizational information on Handshake avoids redundancy and makes it easier to keep internship information up-to-date and accurate.